ziapeltagames/lavender-hack/WILDERNESS.md

 ## Bad Weather

 The bad weather result indicates bad weather appropriate for the type of terrain and season, such as a torrential downpour, a blizzard, or a dust storm.
 Bad weather lasts the entire day and makes outdoor activities much more difficult.
-Any rolls related to scouting, hunting, making camp, foraging, and searching are **made with disadvantage on a day with bad weather**.
+Any rolls related to scouting, hunting, camping, and foraging are **made with disadvantage on a day with bad weather**.

 ## Encounter